 Is This Program Right for Me?

-GCU’s cognition and instruction program provides a research-based approach to learning, with the goal of increasing your understanding of mental processes, including reasoning, intelligence, memory, learning and motivation.
+GCU’s cognition and instruction program provides a research-based approach to learning, with the goal of increasing your understanding of mental processes, including reasoning, intelligence, memory, learning, and motivation.
 Courses aim to explore the learning principles in the context of the program, along with the psychological theories surrounding cognition and instruction.
 Many who choose this program have a background in psychology, and look to further their career as a psychological researcher.

-Learners explore the nature, origins and history of psychoanalysis, along with the construction and analysis of psychological tests.
+Learners explore the nature, origins, and history of psychoanalysis, along with the construction and analysis of psychological tests.
 Humanistic and existential psychology are important topics in this program, helping learners to expand their knowledge in areas they may already be familiar with.
 The program focuses on the influence of mass communication on awareness and control, as well as group factors that affect individual behavior.

 “The PhD in General Psychology with an Emphasis in Cognition and Instruction provides an excellent foundation in understanding how the mind works when engaged in the learning process at all levels of human inquiry,” explained Program Chair Jim Hadley, PhD.
-“Potential learners who do not have a background or degree in psychology will benefit by the core, foundational courses which provide breadth and depth into the fascinating field of the human condition.”
+“Potential learners who do not have a background or degree in psychology will benefit from the core, foundational courses which provide breadth and depth into the fascinating field of the human condition.”

 Cognition and Instruction vs. Integrating Technology, Learning and Psychology

 The integrating technology, learning and psychology program places emphasis on understanding what motivates people to learn as individuals.
-Learners focus on the development of theories, research and strategies pertaining to their academic field.
+Learners focus on the development of theories, research, and strategies pertaining to their academic field.
 On the other hand, the cognition and instruction program places a greater focus on research and strategies for improving instruction and how individuals gain knowledge from teachers and others in authoritative teaching positions, primarily in face-to-face scenarios, as opposed to less personal settings.

 Quick Look at GCU’s Program